-House panel interviewing Bannon after his fall from power
+AP source: House panel wants Bannon to explain Comey firing

 But Bannon played a critical role in the campaign, the presidential transition and the White House — all during times now under scrutiny from congressional investigators looking for possible evidence of a connection between Trump’s operations and Russia.

-Bannon recently retained the same lawyer being used by former Trump chief of staff Reince Priebus and White House general counsel Don McGahn.
-Neither Bannon nor his lawyer immediately responded to a request for comment on Monday.
+Bannon recently retained the same lawyer being used by former Trump chief of staff Reince Priebus and current White House general counsel Don McGahn.
+Neither Bannon nor his lawyer immediately responded to a request for comment Monday.

 The House Intelligence Committee is speeding toward a conclusion of its interviews in its Russia investigation.
-The final result could be marred by partisan infighting, which has some members discussing the probability that Republicans on the panel will issue one set of findings and the Democrats will issue their own report.
+The final result could be marred by partisan infighting, raising the probability that Republicans on the panel will issue one set of findings and the Democrats will issue their own report.

 (Copyright (c) 2018 The Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)